 |SP04||A-1, A-2, A-3, A-4, A-5, A-6|

-Continuous evaluation amounts up to 30% of the final mark.
-The continuous evaluation may include activities such as practice sessions, in-terms tests made with or without a computer, problem solving based on computer-obtained outputs and attendance to office hours.
-Continuous evaluation activities are not recoverable.
+The evaluation method may include activities such as practice sessions, in-term tests made with or without a computer, problem-solving based on computer-obtained outputs, and attendance during office hours.

 The aim of this subject is that students learn:

 - to consider an economic problem in statistical terms,

 - to solve manually and by means of the statistical program R-Commander,

 - to correctly interpret the results,

 - Statistical inference.